FrostNT1/Trading-algos/README.md

 - `src/strategies/`: Python modules containing trading strategy implementations
 - `src/utils/`: Utility functions for data handling and analysis

+## Usage

+To run a specific strategy or backtest, navigate to the appropriate notebook in the `notebooks/` directory and follow the instructions provided.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License

 This project is open source and available under the [MIT License](LICENSE).